online-picket-line/opl-browser-plugin/README.md

   - **Block Mode**: Prevents access to the page with an interstitial screen
 - **Smart URL Matching**: Compares current page URLs against labor action targets from employers, social media, and company websites
 - **Automatic Updates**: Refreshes labor action data every 15 minutes (as recommended by API)
+- **In-App Update Notifications**: Automatically checks for new extension versions from GitHub and notifies users
 - **API Configuration**: Easy setup with your Online Picketline instance URL (no API key required)
 - **Configurable Settings**: User-friendly popup interface for changing behavior
 - **Multi-Browser Support**: Compatible with Chrome, Edge, Opera, Brave, Firefox, and Safari